 #9.
 Kind of Resistance

 The kind of resistance you’re seeking out will also impact your search.
 Most models are honed with Power Rods.
-If not these, then the only option left is the Revolution by Bowflex, which makes use of Spiraflex technology.
+If not these, then the only option left is the Revolution by Bowflex, which uses Spiraflex technology.

 Clipping together all the specs mentioned above, your search results will be narrowed down to a great extent, and you will be hustling less.